gm3/eliza-creative/README.md

 Created and maintained by the ElizaOS creative community.

-If you contribute, you’re part of it.
+If you contribute, you're part of it.

 ---

-## 🚀 Let’s Build
+## 🚀 Let's Build

 Add sounds.
 Add visuals.